Mary, Queen of Scots (1971 film): Shooting

-The film was shot in France (Château de Chenonceau), Hermitage Castle, Scotland; Alnwick Castle, England, Bamburgh Castle, England, Parham Park, England, and Chiltern Open Air Museum in Buckinghamshire, England.
+Filming started 17 May 1971.
+The film was shot in France (Château de Chenonceau), Hermitage Castle, Scotland; and in England at Alnwick Castle, Bamburgh Castle, Parham Park in West Sussex, and Chiltern Open Air Museum in Buckinghamshire.
 The song in the opening sequence, "Vivre et Mourir", is sung by Redgrave.

 The lyrics are taken from a sonnet written by Mary, Queen of Scots.